Tommy's PregnancyHub

 • stillbirth

-• iron deficiency in your baby in their first 3 months of life
+• iron deficiency in the first 3 months of your baby’s life

 How is iron deficiency anaemia treated?

-The supplements may also give you some stomach pain, constipation and your poo may be black.
-This is normal but call your midwife if you’re worried.
+Some people have stomach pain, nausea, constipation and dark or black poo when they first take iron supplements.
+This is normal but call your midwife if you are worried.

 You may be given iron through intravenous therapy (IV).
-This means giving you iron in liquid form through a needle directly into the vein (usually in your arm).
-You may also be offered a blood transfusion.
+This means giving you iron, in liquid form, through a needle directly into the vein (usually in your arm).

-Most people should be able to get all the iron they need by eating a healthy, balanced diet.
-Eating well will help you either prevent anaemia or manage your symptoms if you have it.
+Most people should get all the iron they need by eating a healthy, balanced diet.
+But it can get harder as your pregnancy progresses and you need more iron.
+Eating well will help to either prevent anaemia or manage your symptoms if you have it.

 Good sources of iron include:

-• meat (red meat such as beef, lamb and pork is best, just make sure it is cooked thoroughly)
+• red meat, such as beef, lamb and pork (cooked thoroughly)

-• fresh green leafy vegetables, such as cabbage, spinach, watercress, parsley, spring onions
+• dark green leafy vegetables, such as spinach, kale and broccoli

 Some fruits and vegetables containing vitamin C can help the body absorb iron.
-These include:
+Try having these with your iron-rich meals.
+They include:

 • kiwi fruit